Quick Insights

 Issues occur when nuisance algae blooms are persistent, which disrupts normal ecosystem function.
 This disruption happens because the fast-growing algae draws oxygen out of the water column, causing localised low oxygen levels and reducing light and nutrient levels for other photosynthetic organisms

-While the release of nutrients from salmon farming may be one contributing factor to nuisance algal blooms, the level of response will vary depending on the proximity to farming, the intensity of farming, the local hydrodynamics, and the relative contribution of other natural and anthropogenic nutrient sources.
+While the release of nutrients from salmon farming may be one contributing factor to nuisance algal blooms, the level of response will vary depending on the proximity to farming, the intensity of farming, local hydrodynamics, and the relative contribution of other natural and anthropogenic nutrient sources.

 This makes it challenging to untangle the relative contribution of different factors to nuisance algae growth.